carbonblack/carbon-black-cloud-sdk-python/docs/concepts.rst

 Static Methods
 --------------

 As of version 1.4.2 we are introducing static methods on some classes.
-They handle API requests that are not tied with a specific resouce id, thus they cannot be instance methods, but static helper methods.
+They handle API requests that are not tied with a specific resource id, thus they cannot be instance methods, but static helper methods.
 And because those methods are static, you need to pass CBCloudAPI object as a first argument.

 Search suggestions
 ^^^^^^^^^^^^^^^^^^